IBMStockTrader/stocktrader-helm/README.md

 Clone this project so that you can run the configuration scripts from your workstation.

-After cloning this project, clone the other stocktrader projects as siblings of this project.
+After cloning this project, clone the other stocktrader projects as siblings of this project since they are needed by some of the configuration scripts.
-You can do so by running `stocktrader/scripts/cloneProjects.sh` from the same working directory where you cloned this project.
+You can do so by running `./stocktrader/scripts/cloneProjects.sh` from the same working directory where you cloned this project.

-You need to be logged in to your IBM Cloud Private instance via the CLI.
+You need to be logged in to your IBM Cloud Private instance via the CLI when running any of the configuration scripts.
 See [these instructions](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/manage_cluster/cli_commands.html#pr_login).

 The following instructions and the configuration scripts assume that you will deploy the stocktrader application in the `stocktrader` Kubernetes namespace.